AECX/LoLIconChanger/readme.md

 * input the id into the text field
 * click set

-Doesn't matter wether you open league first or not, just make sure to be logged in.
+Doesn't matter wether you open league first or last, just make sure to be logged in when you're hitting "set".

 ![Preview](http://files.aecx.cc/irjYjg)